-Dining options on Volendam are varied and plentiful, from early morning continental breakfast to the themed midnight-snack buffet.
-Apart from the regular restaurant service, hungry guests will also find a hamburger/hot dog/taco/fajita station located near the Lido pool, (self-serve from 11:30 a.m. to 5 p.m.), afternoon tea, and room service -- available 24 hours.
+Dining options on Volendam are varied and plentiful, from early morning continental breakfast to the Indonesian-themed midnight-snack buffet.
+Apart from the regular restaurant service, hungry cruisers will also find a hamburger/pizza/hot dog/taco/fajita station located near the Lido pool (self-serve from 11:30 a.m. to 5 p.m.), afternoon tea and room service (available 24 hours a day for free, although a small tip is generally polite).
 Special diets, from Kosher and diabetic to low-carb, are easily accommodated by Volendam's kitchen, but advance notice is required.

 While not specified anywhere, during lunch and dinner times you can order from the restaurant menu and have it delivered to your room.

 One sea day afternoon on each Alaska voyage, there's a salmon bake on the Lido Deck, just beside the pool.
 Obviously the main draw is the salmon, but other offerings included rice, baked potatoes and vegetables like carrots and green beans.
 It's free to all passengers, but lines can be long, so be sure to get there early.

 Premium beverage packages are available onboard during the first day of each cruise, but be warned: they're pricey.
 You'll shell out $45 per person, per day, for up to 15 drinks per day.
 Drinks must each be priced at $7 or less, and if you purchase the package, every person in your cabin who's 21 or older is also obligated to buy it.